siddhi-io/www/en/docs/docs/guides/fault-tolerance/guide.md

         ![docke_mysql_db_indo](images/k8s-mysql-db-info.png "MySQL Docker Database Details")

 3. Next, you can configure Kafka messaging system in the Kubernetes (in the above created namespace).
-You can use the Kafka Helm chart for this purpose- https://github.com/helm/charts/tree/master/incubator/kafka
+You can use the Kafka Helm [chart](https://github.com/helm/charts/tree/master/incubator/kafka) for this purpose.

     * First, install Kafka helm chart as shown below.